lucapette/tracker/README.md

 # Current status of the project

 I wrote `tracker` to play around with InfluxDB and Grafana.
 I open sourced it so I could write on my blog about the experience.
+At the moment, the project has the following limitations:

+- It works only on mac.
+- It tracks only Google Chrome activity.
+- It has *no* configuration so it assumes db name and credentials for influxdb.
+- It has no logging.

 # Installation guide